wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 Example
 -------

-The following example add a service that will return an empty list when used.
+The following example adds a service that will return an empty list when used.

 ``setup.py``: